FIX: Skype DXVA2.DLL is Missing on Windows PCs

-If your main operating system is still Windows XP, and you’re using Skype on it, you might receive an error message that says ‘Skype failed to load library dxva2.dll,’ after the most recent update .
-After the error message, Skype doesn’t start and you’re unable to sign in.
+If your main operating system is still Windows XP, and you’re using Skype on it, you might receive an error message that says ‘Skype failed to load library dxva2.dll,’ after the most recent update.
+After this error message occurs, Skype doesn’t start and you’re unable to sign in.
 In this article we’re going to show you the solution for this error, and also explaining why it occurs.

 So why this error message shows up?
 Microsoft recently updated Skype to version 7.5 and almost immediately Windows XP users started to complain that they’re unable to even start Skype.
 This is because, from now on, Skype will use DirectX Video Acceleration 2.0, which requires .NET Framework 4.0 installed in order to function normally.
 So, as a lot of users (especially Windows XP users), don’t have .NET 4.0 installed, they get this error message.